Roger Stott: Political career

 Stott represented the North West Region on the National Committee of the Labour Party Young Socialists in 1969, following Peter Kent.
 He contested Cheadle in 1970, coming third.

 Stott was first elected to the House of Commons as Member of Parliament (MP) for Westhoughton at a by-election in 1973, following the death of the sitting Labour MP Tom Price.
 He was sponsored by the Post Office Engineering Union (POEU).
 He held that seat at three subsequent general elections before the constituency was abolished for the 1983 general election.

 He was then elected MP for the Wigan constituency in Greater Manchester, and held that seat at the next three general elections.
 His death in office in 1999 made him the fourth Wigan MP in the twentieth century to die in office (the others being John Parkinson, Ronald Williams and William Foster).

 Stott was a longtime joint chairman of the Council for the Advancement of Arab-British Understanding, and served as Parliamentary Private Secretary to James Callaghan during his administration.
 He later served as a junior opposition spokesman.

 Death

-Stott died of liver cancer on Monday, 9 August 1999, two days after his 56th birthday.
+Stott died in hospital in Wigan from cancer on the evening of 8 August 1999, at the age of 56.
 He had been ill for some time.
 After his death many people, including Ian McCartney and Jack Cunningham, wrote tributes to him and the work he had done while he was MP.